vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 With a package pushed to an OCI registry, it is ready for inclusion in a Package repository.
 Packages should be available to end users for further validation, test, and usage before having to wait for a new release of TCE.
 This can be accomplished by updating a beta release package repository.

 The `beta` package repository will be updated to include the package at its new version.
 If the beta package repository already has that package, check the versions to determine how to handle the update.
 If the a patch version is changing, update the existing entry.
 If the minor version changes, then add a new entry.

-TCE should maintain a GitHub branch called `package-updates`.
-As packages are updated throughout the release, the package repository files in the branch should be updated to include the version changes.
-The `main`, `beta` and `core` repositoires can be updated safely on the branch and pushed to the OCI regietry and tagged appropriately.

 wip...